-Santa Barbara County residents obtain their water from several sources: groundwater withdrawal, storm runoff collected in local reservoirs, the State Water Project, and recycled water.
+Santa Barbara County residents obtain their water from several sources: groundwater withdrawal, storm runoff collected in local reservoirs, the State Water Project, desalination, and recycled water.
 The County's potable water supply is delivered to the public through a variety of water purveyors: incorporated cities, community service districts, water districts, public utility companies, conservation districts and others.

-Below are water sources listed alphabetically by area for 2016.
+Below are water sources listed alphabetically by area for 2020.
 These charts are for the water purveyor's water sources and do not necessarily coincide precisely with the geographic area of the same name.
 Water sources can vary considerably for some water purveyors from year to year.

-GroundwaterGroundwater is the water found in the spaces between gravel, sand, silt, and clay in areas where water accumulates to form aquifers.
+Groundwater is the water found in the spaces between gravel, sand, silt, and clay in areas where water accumulates to form aquifers.
 Rain which reaches the earth's surface can permeate the ground and slowly makes its way downward through the soil before reaching an impermeable layer, such as clay or rock.
 Groundwater use varies greatly by region but makes up about 30% of California's annual water supply in normal years and up to 60% in drought years.

 Lake Cachuma is Santa Barbara County's largest reservoir.
 It was created by the construction of Bradbury Dam in 1953 and stores flood waters of the Santa Ynez River.
 Water is diverted from Lake Cachuma through the Tecolote Tunnel which extends approximately 6.4 miles through the Santa Ynez Mountains.
 Cachuma is a Federal government (USBR) funded project and is managed by USBR and the Cachuma Operation and Maintenance Board.
 What sets Lake Cachuma apart from other local reservoirs is that it is shared by several different agencies.

-Lake Cachuma levels from 2013 to 2017.
+View time lapse of Lake Cachuma levels from 2013 to 2019.

-Recycled WaterWater recycling (or water reclamation) involves treating municipal wastewater to remove sediments and impurities for reuse.
+Water recycling (or water reclamation) involves treating municipal wastewater to remove sediments and impurities for reuse.
 Using recycled water reduces reliance on increasingly scarce and expensive surface water and can minimize groundwater overdraft (extracting more water than is replenished.)
 Further, recycled water is a local, drought-resistant supply.
 Currently, the City of Santa Barbara and Goleta Water District distribute recycled water to some parks, schools, and commercial businesses to reduce use of drinking water for landscapes.
 While not supplying water directly to landscape uses, the City of Santa Maria uses their treated wastewater to help recharge groundwater supplies.